alexander-pick/MKMTool/README.md

 ## Latest changes

 **Version 0.8.2.0, 30.3.2021**
++ **Changed the meaning of minPrice in mystock.csv for playsets: ** before, the minPrice meant the price of the entire playset.
+Now, minPrice is always price of a single card, whether you sell it as a playset or not.
 + Added support for setting price by price guide, but only for commercial sellers (private sellers have access to necessary API requests blocked by Cardmarket - not MKMTool's fault).
 Price is specified as a simplified formula using numbers or any of the valid price guides as operands and multiplication, addition and subtraction as operators (no parenthesis).
 See documentation in the [Price Update](#Price-Update) section for details.
 + MinPrice in myStock.csv can be defined as a formula using price guides.
 + Added "PrescribedPrice" attribute for entries in myStock.csv.
 It can be specified as a formula (allows using price guides).
 If the "best matching template" (= most columns in myStock filled with non-empty values) has a PrescribedPrice, it will be used to set the price over any algorithm set in the Update Price settings GUI.
 It will still use markup for multiple copies and respect max price change limits and minPrice.